neuralpain/pigmentpedia/0.3.0/README.md

 #### Understanding the search results

-The search results will return the group name and breadcrumb (a visual path of connected pigment groups) of the pigments found and then a list of pigments matching the search within that group.
+Search results will include the group name, a breadcrumb trail (visualizing the pigment's group hierarchy), and a list of matching pigments within that group.

 Follow the breadcrumbs in dot notation to use the pigments returned from search.